apeskinian/p5_treasures_untold/README.md

     | ![Delete Spinner](documentation/features/communication/spinners/spinner_delete.gif "Delete spinner") |

 - ### Easter Eggs :open_mouth:
     There's more than meets the eye in Treasures Untold.
 I have implemented 4 Easter eggs into the site that if discovered will unlock special rewards.

-These rewards can only be activated by users that are logged in.
+    :warning: **NOTE:** These rewards can only be activated by authenticated users that are logged in.

     <details>
     <summary>:exclamation: Click here to reveal the hidden Easter eggs in Treasures Untold. :exclamation:</summary>